-Strengite: Information
+Strengite: Properties, Information

 Strengite is isostructrual with the iron arsenate di-hydrate Scorodite.
 The term ‘isostructural’ means the two mineral shares the same crystal form.
 Strengite also forms a chemical series with Varicite which is an aluminum phosphate di-hydrate.